clement2019/ansible-project/instructions.md

 ansible all -i inventory -m ping

-#the comma tells ansible that this is an inventory files and the ping shows the type of module am using
+# the comma tells ansible that this is an inventory files and the ping shows the type of module am using

 So far we have shown that we can ssh to this machine through this  and show that we can initiate connect through the controller machines and target machines but these is not allowed in corporate settings we should be able to put them in a inventory files or groups, so we need to use inventory file

+# create inventory file as shown below
 touch inventory

 vi inventory